Wilpena Pound: History

-The Adnyamathanha people inhabited an area including Wilpena Pound at the time of British colonisation.
+First Australians at Ikara/Wilpena Pound

+The Adnyamathanha people inhabit an area of the Flinders Ranges including Ikara, which means "meeting place" in Adnyamathanha language.
+Archaeological evidence such as rock engravings and artefacts suggests that the Adnyamathanha people have inhabited the area for millennia (up to 49,000 years), according to recent finds at the Warratyi rock shelter.
+The national park is co-managed with Adnyamathanha people.

+Colonial exploration and settlement

 Edward Eyre was almost certainly the first European to sight the distant peaks of the Pound, while on his first 1839 expedition to the vicinity of Lake Torrens but he did not visit these ranges.
-Matthew Flinder's botanist Robert Brown had climbed one of the highest peaks of the southern Flinders in March 1802 but Wilpena would have been just over the horizon.
+Matthew Flinders' botanist Robert Brown had climbed one of the highest peaks of the southern Flinders in March 1802 but Wilpena would have been just over the horizon.

 Immediately after Europeans first explored the ranges, discovering the Pound and its prospects for pastoralism, there was debate as to who was first.
 The likely discoverer, in 1850, was bushman William Chace, whose employers, the pastoralist brothers William Browne and John Browne, both medical doctors, had applied in 1850 for a pastoral lease there.
 The rival claimant was pastoralist C.N.
 Bagot, who described the country in June 1851 in a newspaper report, after having applied for a lease and claiming to be the discoverer.
 Within a week of Bagot's discovery claim appearing, it was indignantly refuted by the Browne's claim in favour of Chace.
-In an attempt to sort out theses conflicting claims over the pastoral lease, Crown Commissioner of Lands, Charles Bonney and Surveyor-General Henry Freeling employed H.C.
+In an attempt to sort out these conflicting claims over the pastoral lease, Crown Commissioner of Lands, Charles Bonney and Surveyor-General Henry Freeling employed H.C.
 Rawnsley to go north and survey the area.
 Rawnsley only made it to the southern end of the Pound, which had been privately surveyed for the Brownes by Thomas Burr and Frederick Sinnett only a month or two earlier.
 On his arrival, Rawnsley found that the Bluff was already named after him by the locals.
 The Browne brothers eventually won the claim for Wilpena over Bagot.